kwmlodozeniec/kwmlodozeniec/README.md

 ### Hi there 👋

 - 🔭 I’m currently working for an autonomous driving company 🚘🤖
-- 🌱 I’m currently learning Go 🐹
+- 🌱 I’m currently using mostly Python 🐍, and Go 🐹 with NextJS for side projects.
-- 💬 Ask me about Python 🐍, Jenkins, and IoT 📶
+- 💬 Ask me about Python 🐍, CI/CD, and IoT 📶
 - 📫 How to reach me: if you want to contact me you will figure it out 😉

 If you like any of my work you can buy me a coffee!